RyPeterson/JSimpleMarkovGenerator/README.md

-A Simple Markov Chain generator in Java.
+A Simple Markov Chain generator in Java
 ========================================

 What is a Markov Chain?